-Impact on Statement of profit and loss up to 1 year, holding all other variables constant to Operational risk is the risk of loss arising from systems failure, human error, fraud or external events.
+Operational risk is the risk of loss arising from systems failure, human error, fraud or external events.
 When controls fail to operate effectively, operational risks can cause damage to reputation, have legal or regulatory implications, or lead to financial loss.
-The Company earmost expect to oliminate all operational risks, but it undexwors to manage these risks through a control framework and by monitoring and responding to potential risks.
-Controls include makes the checker controls, effective segregation of duties, access, authorisation and reconciliation procedures, staff education and assessment processes, such as the use of internal audit.
+The Company cannot expect to eliminate all operational risks, but it endeavors to manage these risks through a control framework and by monitoring and responding to potential risks.
+Controls include maker-checker controls, effective segregation of duties, access, authorisation and reconciliation procedures, staff education and assessment processes, such as the use of internal audit.

-During the year, the the Company has not come across any instances of fraud.
+During the ver, the the Company has not come across any instances of fraud.